 GeneCards Summary for CYB5R3 Gene

 CYB5R3 (Cytochrome B5 Reductase 3) is a Protein Coding gene.
 Diseases associated with CYB5R3 include Methemoglobinemia Due To Deficiency Of Methemoglobin Reductase and Congenital Methemoglobinemia.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Innate Immune System.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Cytochrome P450 - arranged by substrate type.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and NAD binding.
 An important paralog of this gene is CYB5R1.

 UniProtKB/Swiss-Prot Summary for CYB5R3 Gene

 Desaturation and elongation of fatty acids, cholesterol biosynthesis, drug metabolism, and, in erythrocyte, methemoglobin reduction.